chudasamapujan/chudasamapujan/README.md

 I am an aspiring **Data Scientist** with a strong interest in **data analysis, machine learning, and applied AI**.
 I enjoy working with data to build **intelligent, insight-driven solutions**.

-- 🎓 B.E. in Computer Engineering (AI & Data Science)
+- 🎓 B.E. in AI & Data Science
 - 🏆 Hackathon participant with real-world problem exposure
 - 📊 Experience with **EDA, data preprocessing, and visualization**
 - 🤖 Actively learning **machine learning and model development**